 Schmidt brightened at this.
 “Ah, good.
 Important Werk.”

-“Well, thank you for providing the funding for it,” said Julia, revealing to me for the first time that I was essentially working for the Global Economic Forum.
+“Well, thank you for providing the funding for it,” said Julia, revealing to me for the first time that I was essentially working for the Global Economic Club.

 “There will be,” Schmidt raised his voice as if he had suddenly taken a podium, “fundamental, radical changes to our biology, and with this our political and social systems.
 Inevitably so.
 We need a consistent common narrative to over-ride any popular backlash.”